The Spotlight Series: Jerrin Padre

 This is her story:

-Jerrin is currently an undergraduate student at the University of Washington majoring in Speech & Hearing Science – an interest stemming from her family experience.
-Her history of song and dance performances have helped to shape her creative spirit in elegance and grace.
+Jerrin is currently an undergraduate student at the University of Washington, majoring in Speech & Hearing Science – an interest sparked from her family experience.
+Her history of song and dance performances have shaped her creative spirit with elegance and grace.
 With the goal of using her childhood story to help today’s children tell a meaningful story with their lives, Jerrin decided to publish a children’s book, Bo & Whimsy.
 She has a simple mission: To help you limit your child's/grandchild's screen time.
 You can purchase the book HERE.

 You’re still in college, and you’ve already published a book!
 What inspired you to write Bo & Whimsy?